 Speaking of Awkward, Expensive Pitfalls…

-A lot that can go wrong when you’re not totally prepared for (or invested in) an affiliate program.
+A lot can go wrong when you’re not totally prepared for (or invested in) an affiliate program.
 But here are the main 3 pitfalls that we see most often:

 Mistake #1: Investing Too Much in A Big System… Without The Payoff

 Since affiliate programs tend to be a little more “high-end” on the business investment spectrum, WordPress affiliate plugins typically come with a price tag attached.
 Yes, there are some WordPress referral plugin options on the low end but you’ll want to make sure they integrate with your existing systems.